 Whenever information was available from more than one repository, the information and background documentation from each repository was reviewed in order to select the information most suitable for inclusion, based on an assessment of the general reliability of the sources, the availability of methodological information and explanatory notes regarding the scope of coverage, the availability of information by sex and age, and the degree of historical coverage.
 Occasionally, two data repositories have been chosen and presented for a single country; any resulting breaks in the historical series are duly noted.
-For countries with lessdeveloped labour market information systems, such as those in the developing economies, information may not be easily available.
+For countries with less-developed labour market information systems, such as those in the developing economies, information may not be easily available.
 Many of these countries, however, do collect labour market information through household and establishment surveys, population censuses and administrative records.
 Limitations to comparability are often indicator-specific; however, there are standard issues that require attention with every indicator.
 For example, the precision of the measurements made for each country and year, and systematic differences in the type of source, related to the methodology of collection, definitions, scope of coverage and reference period, will certainly affect comparisons.
 In order to minimize misinterpretation, detailed notes are provided that identify the repository, type of source (household and labour force surveys, censuses, administrative records, and so on), and changes or deviations in coverage, such as age groups and geographical coverage (national, urban, rural, capital city and so on).

 The data on growth rate of GDP per person employed is estimated.
-The basic data for the estimates are not provided, and there is no documentation on how the data has been estimated.
+The basic data for the estimates are not provided.
+There is no documentation on how the data has been estimated.
 There is no information on what, if any, national data has been used.

-The World Bank data on growth rate of GDP per person employed are from the World development indicators database (WDI) from 2009.
+The World Bank data are from the 2009 World Development Indicators (WDI) database.